cyberman/LeanUAE/README.md

 - `TARGET_SCOPE.md`

-These documents are not decoration.
-They are part of the engineering discipline of the project.
+These documents are part of the engineering discipline of the project.

-LeUAE is being shaped deliberately before it is allowed to grow.
+LeanUAE is being shaped deliberately before it is allowed to spread.

 ---

-## Development Philosophy
+## License

-LeUAE favors:

-- small explicit responsibilities

-- clear ownership

-- narrow interfaces

-- host truth over source compatibility theater

-- verifiable targets over assumed support

-- cleanup of historical edge mixing

-- real host work over speculative abstraction

-This is a Leopard-first project.
-It is allowed to be strict.
+**GPL-2.0**

+LeanUAE follows the licensing requirements of the inherited FS-UAE / UAE code base.

 ---

-## What Success Looks Like

-LeUAE V1 does **not** mean “everything FS-UAE can do”.

-LeUAE V1 means:

-- ROM loading works

-- floppy loading works

-- hardfile loading works

-- window creation works

-- frame output works

-- audio output works

-- keyboard input works

-- mouse input works

-- startup is orderly

-- shutdown is orderly

-- configuration persists

-- the host remains native and understandable

-That is enough for a meaningful first version.

----

-## Scope Warning

-If you are looking for:

-- broad platform support

-- modern cross-platform convenience stacks

-- frontend feature parity

-- unverified Intel support

-- generalized portability promises

-this project is probably not the right fit.

-If you are interested in:

-- native Leopard design

-- PowerPC truth

-- tight host/core boundaries

-- disciplined source reuse

-- a smaller and cleaner UAE host

-then LeUAE is exactly that kind of project.

----

-## Guiding Sentence
+## Guiding Sentences

-> **LeUAE is not a struggle to rebuild a foreign dependency forest on Leopard.
-> It is a deliberate reconstruction of the UAE host around the native contracts of Mac OS X 10.5.8 on PowerPC.**

----

-## License

-## License

-LeUAE is released under the **GNU General Public License v2.0 (GPL-2.0)**, following the licensing conditions of the inherited FS-UAE / UAE code base.

-Source provenance and inherited code origins should be documented clearly as the project evolves.
+> **Leopard was the trigger.
+LeanUAE is the project.**

+> **LeanUAE does not port an environment.
+It extracts a core and lets hosts attach natively.**

+> **Primary target first.
+Clean attachment points always.**

 ---